-NBA Rumors: Anthony Davis, Rajon Rondo & JaVale McGee Personally Examined Dwight Howard During Lakers’ Workout
+NBA Rumors: Anthony Davis, Rajon Rondo & JaVale McGee Personally Examined Dwight Howard During Lakers Workout

-After DeMarcus Cousins suffered an ACL injury, the Los Angeles Lakers found themselves lacking frontcourt depth.
-With Cousins unlikely to play for the entire 2019-20 NBA season, the Lakers immediately started their search of a new big man.
-In their recent workout, the Lakers invited three veteran centers, including Dwight Howard, Joakim Noah, and Marreesse Speights.
+After DeMarcus Cousins suffered an ACL injury during an offseason workout, the Los Angeles Lakers found themselves lacking frontcourt depth.
+With Cousins unlikely to play for the entire 2019-20 NBA season, the Lakers immediately started their search for a new big man.
+The Lakers invited three veteran centers, Dwight Howard, Joakim Noah, and Marreesse Speights, to a recent workout, to see what each player could bring to the team.

-Despite their unpleasant history, the Lakers decided to bring Dwight Howard back to Los Angeles on a non-guaranteed contract.
-In his recent article, Shams Charania of The Athletic, as quoted by Lakers Nation, revealed that some of the Lakers’ players – Anthony Davis, Rajon Rondo, and JaVale McGee – personally attended the workout to see if Howard could be trusted and a good fit on their roster.
+Despite their unpleasant history, the Lakers decided to invite Dwight Howard back to Los Angeles on a non-guaranteed contract.
+In his recent article, Shams Charania of The Athletic, as quoted by Lakers Nation, revealed that some of the Lakers’ players – Anthony Davis, Rajon Rondo, and JaVale McGee – personally attended the workout to see if Howard could be trusted and was a good fit for their team.

 “Word traveled around the roster, and Davis, Rajon Rondo and JaVale McGee spent time with Howard inside the team’s facility Thursday.
 They wanted to know whether they could trust Howard, whether Howard’s mindset would fit this team.”

-Luckily, Dwight Howard didn’t only impress the likes of Anthony Davis, Rajon Rondo, and JaVale McGee but also the Lakers’ officials.
+Luckily, Howard didn’t just impress the three players, he also showed promise to the Lakers’ officials.
 After his workout, Howard reportedly told the Lakers why he failed to find success with his previous teams, especially when he hit “rock bottom” with the Washington Wizards in the 2018-19 NBA season.

 “League sources said Howard had a convincing and emotional meeting with the players and Lakers officials, explaining how he had reached rock bottom a season ago and needed to find a new mindset in his life.
 On and off the floor.
 He was not the teammate he needed to be in playing for three teams in the past three years.